TerenceChew/Simple-Startup-Page/README.md

-A simple page that supports e-mail subscriptions.
+A simple page that supports subscriptions by e-mail.